LaffertyDev/wedding-reservation-app/readme.md

 Deploying is done from a GHA over SSH.
 Reminder for the future...
 I configured the SSH key on my laptop.
 If you need to update it, I need to generate a new key and copy the public key to my webserver's `authorized_keys` file.
 Then give Github the private key.

+The files live under a separate directory from my main server.
+For ease-of-deployment, I prefixed `rsvp` to the routes... that way I can deploy them separately but still serve the files.

+I also needed to change the default mime types allowed by nginx to permit `mjs` files sending as `application/javascript` instead of octet-stream.

 ## Frontend

 Built using vanilla javascript wherever possible, with a hefty dose of web components.